Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

 (PCA) in latent space.
 We then visualize projections onto three-dimensional subspaces spanned by three selected principal directions of the PCA.
 In all cases we observe smooth embeddings that neatly reproduce the geometry and topology of the hidden manifold $M$ (see \cref{fig:masterpiece,fig:sundials-lambda,fig:arcs-summary,fig:cows-qualitative,fig:quantization}).
-For dataset \ref{label:s} our approach and its result at one glance are summarized in \cref{fig:masterpiece} for $\lambda=0$.
+Note that self-intersections in the three-dimensional projection do not necessarily reflect self-intersections in the full latent spaces (see \cref{fig:arcs-distances,fig:arcs-summary}).
+For dataset \ref{dataset:s}, our approach and its result are summarized in \cref{fig:masterpiece} for $\lambda=0$.
 The geometry of the hemisphere is reproduced.
-In comparison, \cref{fig:sundials-lambda} shows the result for a higher bending penalty $\lambda=5$, resulting in a much flatter embedding of the hemisphere (\ie, the variance in the third component is significantly smaller).
+In comparison, \cref{fig:sundials-lambda} shows the result for a higher bending penalty $\lambda=10$, resulting in a much flatter embedding of the hemisphere (\ie, the variance in the third component is significantly smaller).